amandawang90-spec/neuefische-data-analysis-180825-tableau_module_and_projects/11-Datasecurity&Ask Data/exercises.md

    - Select the sheet(profit by location)
    - Select `Profit`
    - your dynamic sunburst is ready.
+   - Each ring segment’s size is proportional to the selected measure (Profit in your case).

 # Question 3: Row-Level Security (RLS) Exercise
+We are going to try to simulate RLS principles without connecting to the server.
+Parameter is going to help us to mimic the USERNAME in the server.

 ## Prepare Your Files
 - Create the following two CSV files on your computer: